 You can’t just tell the reader the emotion your character is experiencing, you have to show them.
 You do this by using bricks of significant detail.
 That is the details that show your characters emotional state.

-You want to create images that evoke emotions and create dream in your readers' mind.
+You want to create images on the page that evoke emotions and create a dream in your readers' mind.
 It is about learning to see the extra-ordinary in the ordinary.

 “We read five words on the first page of a really good novel and we begin to forget we are reading printed words on a page; we begin to see images - a dog hunting through garbage cans, a plane circling above Alaskan mountains, an old lady furtively licking her napkin at a party.
 We slip into a dream, forgetting the room we're sitting in, forgetting it's lunchtime or time to go to work.”